SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies under the X-Sub setting of NTU-60 with the joint modality.
-In addition, we provide more experimental results in the supplementary materials.

 \textbf{Effectiveness of Each Module.} To verify the effectiveness of SkeletonAgent, we gradually add each component to conduct comparative experiments in \cref{tab:each}.
-For the Questioner agent, we observe a performance improvement of 0.3\% with the Class-Specific Preparation (CSP).
-Building upon the contextual dialogues provided by the Context-Aware Generation (CAG) improves performance by 0.5\%.
-Subsequently, we examine the explicit constraint $\mathcal{L}_{con}$ and semantics alignment $\mathcal{L}_{align}$ of the Selector agent, achieving performance improvements by 0.3\% and 0.6\%, respectively.
-This indicates that dynamic interactions facilitated by agents contribute to enhancing the skeletal discriminative representations.
+Specifically, the \textit{Questioner} can be divided into two stages: Stage 1 (class-specific description preparation) and Stage 2 (context-aware generation).
+According to the results, we observe a performance improvement of 0.3\% with the class-specific description, and the explicit constraint $\mathcal{L}_{con}$ contributed an additional 0.4\% improvement.
+Subsequently, we examine the contextual generation and semantics alignment $\mathcal{L}_{align}$, achieving improvements by 0.4\% and 0.7\%, respectively.
+Since model inference requires only the skeleton encoder, the computational overhead introduced by the agents remains acceptable with the significant improvements.
 By integrating all components, we surpass baseline performance by 1.6\%, which demonstrates the effectiveness of the proposed framework.

-\textbf{Effectiveness of Contextual Interaction.} To examine the efficacy of the dynamic interaction mechanism, we conduct the analysis between the proposed SkeletonAgent and existing LLM-based approaches, including LA-GCN~\cite{xu2025language}, GAP~\cite{xiang2023generative}, and PURLS~\cite{zhu2024part}.
-In practice, we employ the prompts and action descriptions provided by these methods.
-As shown in \cref{tab:comparisons}, while their static prompts facilitate the differentiation, the improvement of our method is more significant.
-This indicates that the agent-based dynamic interaction mechanism can effectively enhance performance.
+\textbf{Effectiveness of Contextual Interaction.} To examine the efficacy of the dynamic interaction mechanism, we analyze the proposed SkeletonAgent and existing LLM-based approaches, including LA-GCN~\cite{xu2025language}, GAP~\cite{xiang2023generative}, PURLS~\cite{zhu2024part}, and Neuron \cite{chen2025neuron}.
+In practice, we employ the static descriptions and human expert annotations provided by these methods.
+As shown in \cref{tab:comparisons}, while they facilitate the differentiation, the improvement of our method is more significant.
+The key to interaction lies in knowing what the recognition model truly requires.
+Therefore, the proposed approach offers superior advantages over static descriptions and fixed expert annotations.
+The results indicate that the agent-based dynamic interaction mechanism can effectively enhance performance.